surma/surma.dev/content/things/dom2texture.md

 > Note: Don’t mind the blurriness.
 The blur stems from the fact that I have zoomed in and SVGs handle zooming much better and rasterized images (duh?).
 Additionally, my canvas is not taking `window.devicePixelRatio` into consideration, which is necessary for Retina displays.
 Since we are working towards a WebGL texture here, we will be working with fixed dimensions anyways.

-We got ourselves a way to render DOM elements to canvas!
-Hooray.
+We got ourselves a way to render DOM elements to canvas.
+Hooray!
 This technique works in Chrome, Edge, Firefox and Safari!
 In contrast to Chrome and Firefox, however, Safari [taints](https://html.spec.whatwg.org/#loading-the-media-resource:the-canvas-element) the canvas if you draw an SVG containing a `<foreignObject>` to it.
 That means that – at the time of writing – it is _not_ usable as a WebGL texture in Safari.

 We are done here.
 Off you go. … except, not quite: